 Setting Up Your Fundraiser

-Setting up a peer to peer fundraising campaign is simple with Bonfire.
-The nonprofit that you’re fundraising for has worked with Bonfire to do much of the heavy lifting for you, so you will be able to hop in and get your campaign up and running quickly.
+Launching a peer to peer fundraising campaign is simple with Bonfire.
+The nonprofit that you’re fundraising for has worked with Bonfire to do a lot of the heavy lifting for you, so you will be able to hop in and get your campaign up and running quickly.